Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Introduction

+\item Physics-aware channel synthesis.
+We incorporate frequency-dependent propagation priors into channel synthesis by explicitly compensating for path attenuation and interface interaction losses.
+Fresnel-based TE/TM modeling is adopted to account for polarization-dependent attenuation, improving accuracy while reducing learning burden.

 \item Extensive simulation validation.
-Mip-NeWRF is evaluated on representative scenarios and demonstrate significant gains: the normalized mean square error (NMSE) improves by 14.3 dB relative to NeWRF, typical convergence iterations are reduced to one tenth, NMSE degrades only slightly as the scene scale increases.
+Mip-NeWRF is evaluated on representative scenarios and demonstrate significant gains: the normalized mean square error (NMSE) improves by 14.3 dB relative to NeWRF, and degrades only slightly as the scene scale increases.
 Effectiveness of each proposed module and cross-frequency generalization performance of the framework is further confirmed. \end{itemize}